reuteras/rssfixer/README.md

 rssfixer --title "Apple Security" --output apple.xml --quiet --json --json-entries blogs --json-url slug --base-url https://security.apple.com/blog/ https://security.apple.com/blog
 ```

-In this example `--json-entries blogs`specifies that blog entries are located in a key called __blogs__ and that URLs are availablie in a key called __slug__.
+In this example `--json-entries blogs`specifies that blog entries are located in a key called __blogs__ and that URLs are available in a key called __slug__.
 Since the URL only includes the key (or slug) we specify the full URL to the blog with `--base-url https://security.apple.com/blog/`.

 An example for [truesec.com][tru]: